stafforj/Open-TaylorCouette/Experimental-model/README.md

 ## Device assembly

 Four steps are involved for assembling the device prior to experiment.
 These are shown below (1-4).
-Between steps 3 and 4, the liquid is added to the vessel.
-Note there will be a maximum liquid level that avoids leaks.
+Between steps 2 and 3, the liquid is added to the vessel.
+Note there will be a maximum liquid level that avoids leaks (see _Concept_ schematic above).
 The manufacturer usually prints this on the bowl for the chopper, however, it is important to check this again for the Taylor-Couette set-up before performing experiments.

 ![assembly](./Images/device-assembly.png)